+UPDATE: A few weeks after this review was posted, Daniel Rose announced that he would be closing Spring.
+His two other Paris restaurants, La Bourse et la Vie and Chez la Vieille, remain open.
 Spring has long been one of my favorite Paris restaurants, dating back to the days when Daniel Rose was putting on a one-man show at the original location in the 9th.
 Rose was an early pioneer of both the no-choice menu and the open kitchen, two mainstays of contemporary dining in Paris today, and his cooking has always been generous and sincere.
 Even after operations moved to much larger and swankier digs near the Louvre, Spring felt like a special secret, something we were all lucky to get away with.
 The team expanded, and Rose took on (and then lost) an award-winning sommelier, but I always felt like I was getting much more than I paid for at Spring.
 My most recent visit – the eighth at this location – was the first time I felt a significant shift in this balance.
 Nothing was outrageously bad, but there was no discernible spark.
 My dining partner, who had never before been to Spring, found the portioning of four courses (for 85 euros) to be laughably small and couldn’t comprehend what all the fuss was about.
-Paired wines were inexpensive and unremarkable and not worth 70 euro charge.
+Paired wines were inexpensive and unremarkable and not worth the 70 euro charge.
 Restaurants, to be sure, go through many phases and I hope that Spring will once again return to our list of favorites.
 For now, though, it seems that Rose’s departure to focus on Le Coucou in New York has left his flagship Paris restaurant in a state of hibernation.
-UPDATE: A few weeks after this review was posted, Daniel Rose announced that he will be closing Spring.

 Address: 6 rue Bailleul, 75001

 Hours: Closed Sunday & Monday; Open Tuesday-Saturday for dinner only

 Reservations: Book several weeks in advance.